 How to File an Elevator or Escalator Accident Claim in Georgia

-In Georgia, you can file an elevator or escalator accident claim if your injuries resulted from negligent maintenance, a property defect, or faulty equipment.
+You can file an elevator accident claim in Georgia if your injuries resulted from negligent maintenance, a property defect, or faulty equipment on an elevator or escalator.
 Liable parties may include the building owner, the maintenance contractor, or the manufacturer.
 You have two years from the date of injury to file under O.C.G.A. § 9-3-33.

 What Types of Elevator and Escalator Accidents Lead to Claims in Georgia?